Natalia Salvador

 Natalia Belén Salvador Marambio (born 28 September 1993) is a field hockey goalkeeper from Chile.
+She plays for Indian club Soorma.

 Career

 Club hockey

 Natalia Salvador is a former player of Chilean club, Universidad Católica.

-In 2020, she moved to Spain to play for Junior FC in the Liga Iberdrola.
+In 2020, she moved to Spain to play for Junior in the Liga Iberdrola.
+In the second half of 2022, she moved to German club Crefelder HTC.

+Back to Chile with Universidad Católica, she moved to Spain again in August 2024 to play for Real Sociedad de Tenis de la Magdalena.

+In 2025, Salvador joined Hockey India League club Soorma.

 National team

 Natalia Salvador made her debut for the Chilean national team in 2012.

 Since her debut, Salvador has been a constant inclusion in the national team.
 In 2019 she won a bronze medal with the team at the FIH Series Finals in Hiroshima.
 She also won silver at the 2022 Pan American Cup in Santiago.

 In 2022, she was named in the national squad for the FIH World Cup in Terrassa and Amsterdam.